 How To Stomach Volatility In Your Company's Stock Without Losing Your Mind

 Stock options, restricted stock units (RSUs), and other types of equity compensation are valuable benefits that inspire employees to stay with their companies and feel motivated at work.
 Shares of companies in hot industries can skyrocket amid a strong economy and prosperous stock markets.
-However, markets sometimes falter or even crash, as they did amid the COVID-19 pandemic of 2020.
-Shares that seemed headed for new heights can quickly tumble.
+However, markets can suddenly and unpredictably falter.
+We saw this in 2020 right after the pandemic hit and again in 2022 amid significant inflation and interest-rate increases.
+Stocks that seemed headed for new heights quickly tumbled.

 When things don't go as well for your company or the stock markets as you had hoped, it is important to remember that stock compensation is a long-term deal.
 Obsessive scrutiny of the company ticker symbol is unhealthy.
 Ecstasy can swiftly turn to anxiety when the stock price swings up and down like a yo-yo.